Move to CaymanFree Relocation Checklist

 New resident setup

-The first 90 days in Cayman should be treated like an operating plan: secure the right housing rhythm, open banking, sort transport, connect utilities, confirm healthcare and insurance, learn daily-life logistics, and pressure-test whether your neighborhood works before making bigger commitments.
+Your first 90 days in Cayman should be treated like an operating plan: keep the right documents close, sequence banking and utilities, sort transport, confirm healthcare and insurance, learn daily-life logistics, and pressure-test whether your neighborhood works before making bigger commitments.

 Short answer

-The first 90 days in Cayman should be treated like an operating plan: secure the right housing rhythm, open banking, sort transport, connect utilities, confirm healthcare and insurance, learn daily-life logistics, and pressure-test whether your neighborhood works before making bigger commitments.
+Your first 90 days in Cayman should be treated like an operating plan: keep the right documents close, sequence banking and utilities, sort transport, confirm healthcare and insurance, learn daily-life logistics, and pressure-test whether your neighborhood works before making bigger commitments.

 Key facts